Thompson Yulidjirri: Works

 Aside from rock art and paper, Yulidjirri has also made prints.
 There is one plate in particular which Yulidjirri based on rock art near Gunbalanya.
 In the lithograph, he depicts Yingana, an ancestral figure.
 Yingana is an important part of the Kunwinjku culture, as she created the Aboriginal people.
 In her tale, Yingana came from the Arfura sea with dillybags full of yams.
 As she traveled around the land, she planted yams and scattered spirit children around, giving them all different languages and cultures; these would be the original members of current clans.

+Fibre production was also an integral part of life for Thompson Yulidjirri and the Kuwinjku people, as it has been embedded in all aspects of Kunwinjku culture for thousands of years.
+In Kunwinjku culture, fibre has both ceremonial and practical roles, and is central to the belief systems of the region.
+Alongside their ceremonial associations, baskets, dilly bags, and other fibre forms are linked with the ancestral stories that pervade Kunwinjku life.
+According to Yulidjirri, the "Yingarna" figure, or the "Rainbow Serpent" is the ancestor whose journey resulted in the creation of Indigenous people in Arnhem Land by dispersing them in fibre dilly bags near Injalak Hill.